CFDHubUserGuide/UserGuide/AccessToTheCluster.rst

 If you are accessing from a Windows machine, the steps to access the HPC machines (through both PoliMi network or VPN service) are:

 1. :ref:`installation of the software to access the cluster<SoftwareRequirements>`;
-2. :ref:`setting of SSH session to access the cluster<DetailedSshConnctionSettings>`;
+2. :ref:`first SSH connection<firstSSHConnection>`;
-3. :ref:`creation of the graphical port for remote control of the cluster and use of VNC tool<CreationOfAGraphicalPort>`;
+3. :ref:`setting of SSH session to access the cluster<DetailedSshConnctionSettings>`;
-4. :ref:`setting of a VNC session to graphically access and control the HPC machines<SettingOfVncSession>`;
+4. :ref:`creation of the graphical port for remote control of the cluster and use of VNC tool<CreationOfAGraphicalPort>`;
-5. :ref:`settings to upload and download files to/from HPC machines to the local one<DataTransferWindows>`.
+5. :ref:`setting of a VNC session to graphically access and control the HPC machines<SettingOfVncSession>`;

-.. dovrebbe essere capitolo 3.4.1:
+6. :ref:`settings to upload and download files to/from HPC machines to the local one<DataTransferWindows>`.

 .. _SoftwareRequirements: